 Getting through tough times will test even the strongest minds.
 It is easy to be happy when your external circumstances are pleasing.
 What about when they are not?
 Suffering is a part of life.
 People you love are going to pass.
 You will experience joy and you will experience loss.
 You will get old and watch your body change.
 You will experience the tapestry of emotion as things you cherish come and go.
 But.
-How much and how long you suffer for is up to you.
-You can experience it all, the wanted and the unwanted, with an underlying sense of inner strength and knowing.
-It is your thoughts that often exacerbate suffering.
-An unwanted experience is made worse by your resistance to it.
+How much and how long you suffer is negotiable.
+You can experience your life and its colourful tapestry of experiences, both wanted and unwanted, with an underlying sense of inner strength and knowing.

 How To Be Your Best When Going Through A Difficult Time

 1. Reign in your mind.
 Ever seen a car roll down a hill?
-It gains momentum as it goes.
-The longer you leave your mind unchecked (allowing disempowering thoughts) the more momentum it will gain and the quicker you will lose control.
+It quickly gains momentum as it goes.
+The longer you leave your mind unchecked the more momentum your thoughts will gain.
 How do you reign in your mind?

 But what if the horse has already bolted and the emotion has taken over?

-5. Respond rather than react: There is a tendency is to react when faced with an unwanted situation.
-Refrain from doing so.
+4. Respond rather than react: There is a tendency is to react when faced with an unwanted situation.
 My go to tips are: staple your mouth shut (not literally!) stay off the phone, get away from social media.
-When you act from resistance you may regret it later once the storm has passed.
+When you act from resistance and intense emotion you may regret it later once the storm has passed.